Catherine Corless: Awards

 Corless has received a number of awards in recognition of her investigation into the Bon Secours Mother and Baby Home.
 In 2017 she received the Bar of Ireland Human Rights Award in recognition of "exceptional humanitarian service".
 In her acceptance speech, she said:

 In the same year she received a Special Award for Investigative Research at Newsbrands Ireland Journalism Awards 2017.

 She was made one of Galway's People of the Year in February 2018.
 In April 2018 Corless was one of The Rehab Group People of the Year Award recipients.
 She received a standing ovation at the ceremony and was widely praised on Twitter.
 The President of Ireland, Michael D Higgins, praised the work of Catherine Corless whilst speaking at the Galway International Arts Festival.
 Of Corless, Higgens said,"She has demonstrated not only courage and perseverance but a remarkable commitment to uncovering the truth, to historical truth and to moral truth.
 All of us in this republic owe a debt of gratitude to Catherine for what was an extraordinary act of civic virtue".

 In October 2018, Corless was awarded an honorary doctorate by NUI Galway.
 Making the award, Professor Caroline McGregor of NUIG's School of Political Science and Sociology said Corless' research "sought to re-subjectify the children who had died and their families and relatives because, in the moment of their death, they were treated more like objects to dispose of rather than subjects with right for dignity, justice and respect in life and in death.
 Her work is not just about a focus on those who died but also those who continue to live with the pain, trauma and hurt in the present."

 Corless received an honorary degree from Trinity College Dublin in December 2018.
 On the same day, the Trinity Long Room Hub hosted an event, "In Conversation with Catherine Corless."

 Corless was awarded an Honorary Doctorate of Literature by University College Dublin on 4 September 2019, "For the values of humanity Catherine exemplifies and for the difference she has made to the world."

 Personal life

 Corless was born in Tuam and has lived in the area since then.
 She married her husband, Aidan Corless, in 1978.
-She was a secretary in a textile factory before she gave up work to be a full-time mother to her four children.
+She was a secretary in a textile factory before she gave up work outside the home to be a full-time mother to her four children.
 She studied local history in an evening course.
 She discovered her own mother was illegitimate, with no father listed on her birth certificate, and had been raised by foster families.